-Publication of unpublished manuscripts, critical edition of manuscripts, seminar papers, lectures etc. occupy a position of prime emphasis in the scheme of things undertaken by the NMM.
-The NMM has started five primary series - Tattvabodha (lecture papers), Kritibodha (critical editions), Samikshika (seminar papers), Samrakshika (papers of seminars on conservation) and Prakashika (publication of rare unpublished Mss) besides other publications.
-So far NMM has published three volumes under Tattvabodha series, two volumes under Kritibodha, three under Samikshika and two under Samrakshika.
-Tattvabodha IV and Samikshika III and Prakashika I are in the process of editing.
+Publication of unpublished manuscripts, critical edition of manuscripts, seminar papers, lectures, etc. occupy a position of prime emphasis in the scheme of things undertaken by the NMM.
+The NMM has started four primary series -Tattvabodha (lecture papers), Kritibodha (critical editions), Samikshika (seminar papers) and Samrakshika (papers of seminars on conservation) - besides other publications.
+So far NMM has published Three volumes under Tattvabodha series, one volume under Kritibodha, two under Samikshika and two under Samrakshika.
+Tattvabodha-III and Samikshika-III are in the process of editing.